20 Historical Figures Whose True Evil Was Only Discovered After Their Death

 The Truth Always Comes To Light

-Some stories are not always as they seem—eventually, someone discovers the part that got swept under the rug.
-While some of these figures were evil through and through, others had made undeniable contributions to the advancement of civilization as we know it, only complicating how we view them and the discourse that surrounds their legacies.
-Let's explore 20 instances in which the unsavory truth underlying some of history's most cherished and respected heroes finally came to light years after their death.
+Some stories are not always as they seem; eventually, someone discovers the part that got swept under the rug.
+While some of these figures were evil through and through, others had made undeniable contributions to the advancement of civilization as we know it, only complicating how we view them and the discourse surrounding their legacies.
+Let's explore 20 instances in which the unsavory truth underlying some of history's most prominent heroes (and villains) finally came to light years after their death.

 1. King Leopold II